zacharymetz/garlic-web-wallet/readme.md

-# BT Club learning app
+# Garlic Coin Web Wallet

 to get working use the following commands